surajch77/Codes/README.md

 # Codes
 Template codes for algorithms

+This repository contains the often used algorithms in programming contests.

+It also contains solutions to the competitive questions of Hackerrank and Hackerearth.

-The folder contains a list of few algorithmic code templates often used in programming contest.
-Feel free to add new algorithmic coding templates to the repo.
+Feel free to add new algorithms to the CPP folder.